Intuitive Quilts Stories: Relationships in Abstract Piecing

-A great story begins with well-defined, diverse characters.
-You will be guided to create abstract patchwork characters based on color, shape and rhythm, and incorporate them in a single narrative quilt.
-Learn to express color intuitively by tapping into your heart centered relationship with color, through memory, emotion and environment.
-Learn freestyle piecing techniques with simple shapes and strips.
-Learn composition strategies for integrating your diverse characters into a cohesive, engaging quilt story, rich in conversation, and aligned with your truth.
+Great stories start with distinct, diverse characters.
+Improvise abstract patchwork characters using color, shape, rhythm, and line, then unite them in one narrative quilt.
+Cultivate intuitive color and pattern from memory, emotion, culture, and environment.
+Practice freestyle piecing with simple shapes and strips.
+Use improv composition to integrate your characters into a cohesive, engaging quilt story, rich in conversation, and aligned with your truth.

 A practiced improviser observes and is familiar with their intuitive sense of color and their signature cut.
-Just like us, our line, patterns and colors both evolve AND remain essentially authentic. —Sherri Lynn Wood
+Just like us, our line, patterns and colors both evolve and remain essentially authentic.

 Skills & Techniques